rstudio/rmarkdown/authoring_shiny.md

 ![](images/shiny-hist-plot.gif)

 If you haven’t used Shiny before some of the above code will be unfamiliar to you.
-The [](http://shiny.rstudio.com/tutorial) is a good place to learn more.
+[This](http://shiny.rstudio.com/tutorial) is a good place to learn more.

 ### Embedded Applications